Skip to main content

 Common Questions

 A continuous glucose monitor is usually not covered by insurance for non-diabetics.
 The new over-the-counter Stelo and Lingo options now make access much easier without insurance.
-The cash price runs around $50 to $100 per month, which is a high-value investment for the depth of insight you receive.
+The cash price runs around $50 to $100 per month, which buys a lot of insight for the money.

 A CGM does not hurt to wear.
 The device uses a tiny filament thinner than a hair, applied with a quick spring-loaded applicator on the back of your arm.
 Most patients feel a brief pinch on insertion and then forget the sensor is there.
 Showering, sleeping, and exercising with the sensor are all fine.